Jakcrimson/CBAAL/README.md

 ## Overview

 CBAAL is a library developed as part of my end-of-year assignment for my first-year master's degree.
 It focuses on implementing consensus-based auction algorithms (CBAA) and consensus-based bundle algorithm (CBBA) primarily for dynamic load balancing problems.
-The algorithms implemented in this library are inspired by the publication of Choi et al., which introduced these innovative approaches to solving load balancing challenges in dynamix environments. 📚💼
+The algorithms implemented in this library are inspired by the publication of Choi et al., which introduced these innovative approaches to solving load balancing challenges in dynamicx environments. 📚💼